dojo/dgrid/README.md

-	{ order: 3, name: 'mix butter', description: 'In a large bowl, beat butter, then add the brown sugar and white sugar then mix' }, { order: 4, name: 'mix together', description: 'Slowly add the dry ingredients from the medium bowl to the wet ingredients in the large bowl, mixing until the dry ingredients are totally combined' }, { order: 5, name: 'chocolate chips', description: 'Add chocolate chips' }, { order: 6, name: 'make balls', description: 'Scoop up a golf ball size amount of dough with a spoon and drop in onto a cookie sheet' }, { order: 7, name: 'bake', description: 'Put the cookies in the oven and bake for about 10-14 minutes' }, { order: 8, name: 'remove', description: 'Using a spatula, lift cookies off onto wax paper or a cooling rack' }, { order: 9, name: 'eat', description: 'Eat and enjoy!' }
+	{ order: 3, name: 'mix butter', description: 'In a large bowl, beat butter, then add the brown sugar and white sugar then mix' }, { order: 4, name: 'mix together', description: 'Slowly add the dry ingredients from the medium bowl to the wet ingredients in the large bowl, mixing until the dry ingredients are totally combined' }, { order: 5, name: 'chocolate chips', description: 'Add chocolate chips' }, { order: 6, name: 'make balls', description: 'Scoop up a golf ball size amount of dough with a spoon and drop it onto a cookie sheet' }, { order: 7, name: 'bake', description: 'Put the cookies in the oven and bake for about 10-14 minutes' }, { order: 8, name: 'remove', description: 'Using a spatula, lift cookies off onto wax paper or a cooling rack' }, { order: 9, name: 'eat', description: 'Eat and enjoy!' }